 Spain Travel Tips & Information

-If this is your first trip to Spain, it can be good to spend a little time exploring the cultural peculiarities of the country before you arrive.
-Although Spain is located in Europe, some things are quite different here than there are, for example in Germany.
-Our Spain travel tips might, therefore, be a helpful read before your trip.
+If this is your first trip to Spain, it can be good to spend a little time exploring the cultural peculiarities before you arrive.
+Although Spain is in Europe, there are noticeable differences between Spain and my country of origin, Germany.

 Your Ultimate Spain Itinerary 10 Days